Amazon’s Winner-Take-All Approach to Small Business

 That wouldn’t necessarily be a problem for small retailers if Amazon simply provided a venue that allowed small businesses to connect with customers.

-This is a classic tactic used by supermarkets -- observe which products sell well, then introduce private-label brands to try to grab some of those markets.
-But technology has given online platforms superior tools to outcompete their suppliers.

 One of these tools is search.
 Customers look for products using Amazon’s internal search function.
 Independent sellers can try to take sales from rivals by buying placements in the search results for a rival’s brand-name product -- for example, when a customer searches for Purina dog food, she might see a promoted result for Kibbles ‘n Bits.
-But Amazon doesn’t allow other sellers to compete with its private-label products this way -- if you search for an Amazon product, you’re going to see an Amazon product first and nothing else.
-But if you search for the other company’s product, you might see an Amazon product promoted at the top of the list.
-Amazon now is experimenting with a feature that automatically includes Amazon products in every search.
+But Amazon doesn’t allow other sellers to compete with its products this way -- if you search for an Amazon product, you’re invariably going to see an Amazon product first.
+But if you search for another company’s product, you might see an Amazon product promoted at the top of the list.
+Amazon now is experimenting with a feature that could, if adopted, automatically include Amazon products in searches.
 And search isn’t the only advantage a platform has in the digital age; Amazon also collects potentially crucial sales and marketing data that it can choose not to share with third-party merchants.

 Of course, any online retailer could do the same.
 But the world of e-commerce is subject to stronger network effects.
 When you buy something from a brick-and-mortar retailer, you tend to go to one that’s conveniently located, whether it’s a Wal-Mart, a Target, a Best Buy or a local convenience store.
 But online, unless you’re searching for a specialized product, there’s often no reason to go anywhere but Amazon.
 This naturally tends to push the platform market toward winner-take-all.
 And it’s exacerbated by Amazon’s practice of requiring merchants not to offer their products more cheaply on any other platform -- a type of agreement known as a most-favored nation provision or MFN.
 This means that merchants who want to sell their products online have no choice but to be on Amazon, the biggest platform, and play by its rules.